 This question is only asked of students.
 Use the automated look-up procedure to check that the full name is correct and verify that the municipality is correct.
 If the school is a University or College with multiple locations, the software will display a list of buildings or campuses.
 Select the one where the person usually attends classes.
 Do not type the whole school name unless you are absolutely sure of the spelling.
 There are some cases when there will be no exact match to the automatic look-up if you have typed the name incorrectly or if you typed too much of the name.
-E.g. Forest Hill Public School is actually Forest Hill PS in the computer database.
+E.g., Forest Hill Public School is actually Forest Hill PS in the computer database.
+Also note the official name of the school may not be the name which people commonly use (Cornish Public School is actually R H Cornish Public School in Port Perry).

-NOTE: You can abbreviate University of Toronto and University of Waterloo by typing 'U of T' and 'U of W', respectively.
-For all other educational institutions, type in the full name.
+Note: You can abbreviate University of Toronto by typing 'U of T. But vou can find all Universities in the survey area by typing "University" and pressing [Enter] as well.
 Again, the F12 function key switches you back and forth between Local Area and Entire Survey Area.
+And again, it will be necessary to ask "which campus" when applicable.